fdbozzo/foxbin2prg/docs/FoxBin2Prg_git.md

 ## Recomendations
 #### Short about git
 The first one must understand here, git is set up to deal with text based files.
-It's a Linux tool developed to deal with the Kernel code.
+It's a Linux tool developed to deal with Linux - the Kernel code.
 Highly sophisticated, neat, fast.
 So storing binaries into it is something one should avoid as far as possible.